Manjunath2001-debug/Python_app/Documentation/RTC.md

-# Sample application code to check the RTC Peripheral.
+# Sample application code to check the RTC Peripheral

 This script reads the current time from the onboard Real-Time Clock (RTC) on a Linux system using the `/dev/rtc0` device.